Problem

 Solution

-As per SQL Server Books Online "The AlwaysOn Availability Groups feature is a high-availability and disaster-recovery solution that provides an enterprise-level alternative to database mirroring.
+As per SQL Server Books Online, “The AlwaysOn Availability Groups feature is a high-availability and disaster-recovery solution that provides an enterprise-level alternative to database mirroring.
 Introduced in SQL Server 2012, AlwaysOn Availability Groups maximizes the availability of a set of user databases for an enterprise.
 An availability group supports a failover environment for a discrete set of user databases, known as availability databases that fail over together.
 An availability group supports a set of read-write primary databases and one to eight sets of corresponding secondary databases.
-Optionally, secondary databases can be made available for read-only access and/or some backup operations."
+Optionally, secondary databases can be made available for read-only access and/or some backup operations.“

 Configuration Scenario and Setup

-Before going ahead, I created two databases named DRTest and Test using the FULL recovery model that will be added to the Availability Group.
+Before going ahead, I created two databases, named DRTest and Test, using the FULL recovery model that will be added to the Availability Group.
 I took a full backup and a transaction log backup of both databases and restored them using the norecovery mode on both secondary replicas with the same database name to get ready for data synchronization using AlwaysOn.

-NOTE : MAKE SURE TO IMPLEMENT THIS SOLUTION IN LOWER LIFE CYCLE.
+NOTE: MAKE SURE TO IMPLEMENT THIS SOLUTION IN LOWER LIFE CYCLE.
 DO NOT MAKE ANY CHANGES IN PRODUCTION WITHOUT PROPER TESTINGS IN LOWER-LIFE CYCLE ENVIRNOMENTS.

 Configuring SQL Server AlwaysOn Availability Group in Multi-Subnet Cluster

-Step 1: Our first step is to check and validate the Windows Server Failover Cluster which needs to be installed on all machines participating in AlwaysOn.
+Step 1: Our first step is to check and validate the Windows Server Failover Cluster (WSFC), which needs to be installed on all machines participating in AlwaysOn.
 Check the Failover Cluster Manager on each node.
 This will not be a failover cluster instance, but the WSFC feature needs to be enabled on each participating machine.

-Repeat the same exercise on both replicas PRI-DB2 and SEC-DB2 as well.
+Repeat the same exercise on both replicas, PRI-DB2 and SEC-DB2, as well.

-A new window will open, "New Availability Group" to allow us to to do the configuration.
+A new window will open, “New Availability Group” to allow us to do the configuration.
 Click on the Next button to proceed.

-Step 4: Here we need to enter the name of the Availability Group.
+Step 4: Here, we need to enter the name of the Availability Group.
 I have entered DBAG.
 DBAG stands for Database Availability Group.
 You can choose your name as needed.
 Click on the Next button to proceed.

-We can see the primary replica details are captured.
-Now click on the "Add Replica..." button to add both secondary replicas.
-Once both secondary replicas are connected they will appear in the window along with the primary replica as shown in the below screenshot.
+The primary replica details are captured.
+Now, click on the “Add Replica…” button to add both secondary replicas.
+Once both secondary replicas connect, they will appear in the window along with the primary replica, as shown in the screenshot below.

-Step 7: Now click on the Listener tab to configure the Listener for this Availability Group.
+Step 7: Now, click on the Listener tab to configure the Listener for this Availability Group.
 A listener is an important component of a SQL Server Availability Group.
 It enables applications to connect to a DNS name, regardless of which Availability Group replica is the primary.
-Choose the "Create an availability group listener" option as shown in the below picture and enter the name of the listener along with the port number.
+Choose the “Create an availability group listener” option as shown in the picture below and enter the name of the listener along with the port number.

 - Full – is to start the synchronization after creating and restoring the backups

-- Join only - is to start synchronization if you already created backups and restored on all secondary replicas
+- Join only – is to start synchronization if you have already created backups and restored on all secondary replicas

-- Skip initial data synchronization - this is used if you still need to create a backup and restore to the replicas
+- Skip initial data synchronization – this is if you still need to create a backup and restore to the replicas

 I chose “Join only” because I already restored both databases to both secondary replicas as mentioned above.

-Now click Next to proceed to the final page of this configuration which is a summary where you can re-check all of the details.
+Now click Next to proceed to the final page of this configuration, which is a summary where you can re-check all of the details.
 Click on the Finish button to run this configuration.

 Validation